Demetyldrm/WTWR/README.md

 # To run the project
-npm install — To download Node modules npm run start — Launch the server in production mode. npm run dev — Run the server in development mode with hot-reloading.
+npm install — To download Node modules. npm run start — Launch the server in production mode. npm run dev — Run the server in development mode with hot-reloading.